gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 Hello everyone, Laszlo here from Gimlet.io 👋.

 It's been a while when I learned git.
-Perhaps I am not the best one to relate to situations when you lose a days work because git shenanigens, but I do recall occasions when colleagues with all different seniorities feared merging, conflicts or rebasing.
+Perhaps I am not the best one to relate to situations when you lose a day's work because git shenanigans, but I do recall occasions when colleagues with all different seniorities feared merging, conflicts or rebasing.

-Now there are technologies even after fifteen years in this business which I google everytime I use.
+Now there are technologies even after fifteen years in this business which I google every time I use.
 Writing an if condition in bash?
 Installing a package on alpine linux?
 Gets me everytime.
-But git is not one those.
+But git is not one of those.

 Not because I know git inside out, but because I have a closed system where a minimum amount of knowledge keeps me safe.
 And if I wander from my safe space, I know how to get back.

 I've been sharing my approach in the teams I worked in, and now putting it into a blog post.
 If you pick up a few things from it, I will be more than happy.
 It is not a git 101, but a general approach.
 With practical, lesser known examples.

-But first things, it needs a fancy name: The Ironclad System 🤡.
-It is fitting: it is compact, it is closed, it is unpenetratable.
+But first things first, it needs a fancy name: The Ironclad System 🤡.
+It is fitting: it is compact, it is closed, it is impenetrable.

 Let's get into it.
-Shell we?
+Shall we?

 ## The ironclad checklist